Here's what Jeremy had to say in the LA Times piece:

 "What has changed is that the blogosphere and social media have connected many different groups, including … those that believe in a 1950s way of life," Gutsche says.
 Also, "the recent recession caused people to reassess what is really important in their lives, and we've seen a rise in people prioritizing their personal fulfillment above their careers.
 Even if one didn't lose their job, when we see the chaos that surrounds us, it forces us to think about what is really important in our lives.
 This manifests itself in the form of hobbies, experiential travel and spending more time with one's family … all things that are akin to the more traditional 1950s lifestyle."

 Read the full LA Times article here.Stats for LA Times: Jeremy Gutsche on Lifestyle Trends Trending: Older & Mild

 Research: 1,249 clicks in 313 w

 Interest: 4 minutes Concept: La Times Jeremy Gutsche Lifestyle Trends

-Segment: Neutral, 18-55 Comparison Set: 24 similar articles, including: stain-proof workwear, powerfully flexible laptops, and tomato-flavored kale chips.
+Segment: Neutral, 18-55 Comparison Set: 26 similar articles, including: rainwater-powered homes, disney-inspired app icons, and millennial-minded condom ads.